 For instance, high humidity levels are a must for certain ferns.
 Not for the Kangaroo Paw fern.

-Kangaroo Paw Fern FAQ
+Frequently Asked Questions About Kangaroo Paw Fern Care

 Are Kangaroo Paw Ferns poisonous to cats?